The Gift

 The Greatest Gift: The Tale of Auden and His Bear

 The king stiffened.
 "You must know," he frowned, "that Norway and Denmark are at war, and our two countries are mortal enemies."
-The royal guards whipped their swords out of the sheaths and stared at Audun.
+The royal guards whipped their swords out of the sheaths and pointed their weapons at Audun.

-"Yes, your majesty," said Audun, trying not to look about.
+"Yes, Your Majesty," said Audun, trying not to look around.

-"Yes, that is my intention, your majesty," said Audun.
+Audun whispered, "That is my intention, Your Majesty."
 A long moment passed.

 "When you return, you must stop by and tell me how King Sven rewarded you for that treasure of a bear."
-Audun agreed, and was more than a little bit relieved.
-He left as quickly as he felt it was polite to do.
+As you can imagine, Audun was more than a little bit relieved, and he agreed.
+The young man left as quickly as he felt it was polite to do.

 Audun gave his last penny for passage to Denmark, and there he presented King Sven with his treasure of a bear.